nitin42/Creating-a-pretty-printer/README.md

 This tutorial is about creating a pretty printer in JavaScript to pretty print a very small subset of a grammar, which we will define in later parts.
 But first of all, what is pretty printing ?
 I won't throw a very academic definition at you because I want to keep the things simple.

 So before I define what is pretty printing, first let's understand what does a parser do ?
 A parser takes a string of source code and then uses it to construct an abstract syntax tree.
-Pretty printing is totally opposite of this process.
+Pretty printing is totally opposite of this process (approximately).
 It takes the abtract syntax tree and then produces a string of text from it which validates the syntax of our language.

 ## Prerequisite